 End of the Year Survival Ideas

-- Read a book that ties into a movie, then watch the movie and compare using this assignment
+- Read a book that ties into a movie, then watch the movie and compare using the Book Versus Movie Comparison Analysis Project.
+Find this resource on Shopify CAD and Teachers Pay Teachers USD.

 - Have an ice cream sundae, Popsicle, or Freeze party (if your school allows)